Click the link above to learn how to configure and enable pre-built identity integrations.

 So what is the Identity Cloud Integration Bus, and what does it mean to you?
 Let’s see if we can answer a few of your questions, including:

-As we mentioned earlier, the first Integration Bus pattern to be released will be the data export pattern.
 This pattern is designed to make it easy to connect to your Identity Cloud user profile store and export records that have been added or updated since your last connection.
 Those records are saved, in comma-separated values format, to an Amazon Web Services S3 bucket or to an SFTP server (it’s your choice, and also your storage container: Akamai does not provide the S3 bucket or SFTP server).
 You can then download the records and import them to any platform that can work with CSV files.

 What do you mean by “a partnership” between Akamai and SnapLogic?